oas-tools/oas-generator/README.md

 ### 2.2 Examples

-Generate a NodeJS project: Generate a NodeJS server, place its code in a folder by the name generatedServer, compress it and delete the folder.
+Generate a NodeJS project: Generate a NodeJS server, place its code in a folder by the name 'generatedServer', compress it and delete the folder.

 ```bash
 $ oas-generator /path/to/spec/file -n generatedServer -z